millord237/Stable-Video-Infinity/README.md

 The cfg value in the original inference setting is typically 5.
 However, due to the acceleration components integrated within the ComfyUI workflow, the cfg value cannot be maintained consistently.
 Consequently, we have adjusted and fixed the cfg at 1.5.

+**For improved textual alignment, you may consider the following crtical aspects.**

+1. **Slightly increase the CFG value**
-**For improved textual alignment, you may slightly increase the cfg value within the recommended range of 1 to 2.**
+   Try slightly increasing the CFG value within the recommended range of **1–2** to strengthen how much the model follows the text.

+2. **Prompt enhancement**
-Besides, there is trade-off in the control signals between the text and the reference frame.
-If you don’t explicitly instruct the model with strong enough prompts, it will, by default, follow the posture in the reference frame.
-To tackle this, you can try increasing the text CFG scale and refining the text prompt with prompt enhancement.
-As shown in the demo3 video, “Your dog can run anywhere,” if the prompts are well designed, the model can generate relatively large dynamics without returning to the reference frame.
-Thanks this [Issue](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3632223811) for pointing out this!
+   There is an inherent trade-off between the control signal from the text and from the reference frame.
+If you don’t give the model **clear and strong enough prompts**, it will **by default** follow the pose/posture in the reference frame.
+To address this, you can refine and strengthen your text prompts (prompt enhancement).
+As shown in the demo3 video, *“Your dog can run anywhere,”* when the prompts are well designed, the model can produce relatively large motion/dynamics **without snapping back to the reference frame**.
+Many thanks to this [Issue](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3632223811) for highlighting this!

+3. **Check and match the aspect ratio**
+   Since our model is trained at **480×832 (horizontal)**, it does **not** perform very well in text-following when you use very different aspect ratios (e.g., vertical), especially when the frame is filled with a full-body person (though the stability is still good).
+This often leads to weaker motion/dynamics and a stronger tendency to “snap back” to the reference image.
+Therefore, it’s better to **outpaint the input image to 480×832** (or a very similar horizontal ratio).
+This adjustment can make a significant difference in both motion and text-following quality.
+In practice, as discussed in the [Issue comment](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3632223811), outpainting the reference image to match the training aspect ratio greatly reduces reference-image reappearing and improves overall behavior.

 The following demos compares the results generated with cfg=1 and cfg=2.